 Nothing fancy.
-It has a seriously mis-leading web site.
 My room was nowhere near the luxury and appointments in the site’s photos.
 Had I booked it based on the web site, I would have been justified in feeling lied to by artfully deceptive photos.

 But it was clean, quiet, modern bathroom, decent small breakfast included.
 Not air conditioned, but the fan was enough at this time of year.
 The free, unlimited and open WiFi actually worked without any of the multi-step login nonsense that so many other places have bought into (and charge outrageous prices for, as well).
 It was a place to sleep.

-That night, there was a choral concert inside the walls of the city and it echoed hauntingly all around the area.
+That night, there was a choral concert in a large space within the walls of the city.
+The music echoed hauntingly all around the area.
 By then I’d returned the bike but the town is so compact that I never needed it again.
 I timed my casual stroll from one side of Lucca to the other at just under 30 minutes.